-This cozy butternut squash kale salad has it all: lemony kale, savory roasted squash, tart-sweet cranberries, earthy button mushrooms, and crunchy pine nuts.
+Looking for a show-stopping salad that's easy to make?
+This cozy butternut squash kale salad is it!
+It stars lemony kale, savory roasted squash, tart-sweet cranberries, earthy button mushrooms, and crunchy pine nuts.

 What I love about this butternut squash salad with lemony kale is that it's so versatile.
 You can serve this up as a warm salad day-of or chill it for quick lunches.